 The score button changes the score display from Single Track mode (a single staff is shown on the button) to Score mode (a bracketed double staff is shown on the button).
-Click on the score button to change from Single Track mode to Score mode.
+Click on the score button to change from Single Track mode to Score mode

-Page Button
+View Button

-The page button changes the display from Edit mode to Print Preview mode.
-When the page button is selected, the score is shown in Print Preview mode.
-A 100% button appears to the right of the page button.
+The view button allows you to set the Score Editor view to Page View, Panorama View, System View or Print Preview.
+When Print Preview is selected, a 100% button appears to the right of the view button.

-Pressing the 100% button causes all of the current page of the score to fit exactly in the Score Editor window.
+Pressing the 100% button fits the height of the page to the height of the Score Editor window